Masking Causality and Conditional Dependence

-We will use capital Roman letters to denote random variables and their corresponding lowercase letters to denote their realizations.
-We use the short-hand $x_i$ to indicate the realization of a random variable $X=i$.
-Lists of random variables will be bolded, e.g., $\bvec{X}$, and vectors of parameters will be denoted with vector notation, e.g., $\vec\alpha$.
+\paragraph{Notation.} We use capital Roman letters to denote random variables and the corresponding lowercase letters to denote their realizations.
+We write $x_i$ as shorthand for $X = i$.
+Lists of random variables are bolded, e.g., $\bvec{X}$, and parameter vectors are denoted with vector notation, e.g., $\vec\alpha$.

-\paragraph{ATEs and CATEs.} The average treatment effect of treatment $P \in \{0,1\}$ on outcome $D \in \{0, 1\}$ is defined with respect to an adjustment set $X$ such that cases with identical $X=x$ values are considered ``exchangeable’’ \citep{pearl2009causality}.
-The backdoor adjustment formula is